-Rooted in Salvatorian service and sponsored by the Sisters of the Divine Savior, a DSHA education offers multiple opportunities for a student to grow as a spiritual individual and as a young woman leader in the Church – from retreats and worship to service and study of theology.
+Rooted in Salvatorian spirituality and sponsored by the Sisters of the Divine Savior, a DSHA education offers multiple opportunities for a student to grow as a spiritual individual and as a young woman leader in the Church – from retreats and worship to service and study of theology.
 The hope is that each girl will grow into a globally aware citizen, living her faith and using her talents to advocate for justice and the needs of others.

 The eight semesters of theology